vuepress/ecosystem/docs-next/plugins/markdown/prismjs.md

 - Details:

-  Configure code line numbers.

-  - `true`: Enable line numbers.
+  - `true`: enable line numbers.
-  - `false`: Disable line numbers.
+  - `false`: disabled line numbers.
   - `number`: the minimum number of lines to enable line numbers.
     For example, if you set it to 4, line numbers will only be enabled when your code block has at least 4 lines of code.

-  You can add `:line-numbers` / `:no-line-numbers` mark in your fenced code blocks to override the value set in config.

-  You can also customize the starting line number by adding `=` after `:line-numbers`.
+  You can add `:line-numbers` / `:no-line-numbers` mark in your fenced code blocks to override the value set in config, and customize the beginning number by adding `=` after `:line-numbers`.
 For example, `:line-numbers=2` means the line numbers in code blocks will start from `2`.

 **Input:**